usnistgov/800-63-3/sp800-63c/sec4_federation.md

 In a federation protocol, a triangle is formed between the subscriber, the CSP, and the RP (Figure 1).
 Depending on the specifics of the protocol, different information passes across each leg of the triangle at different times.
 The subscriber communicates with both the CSP and the RP, usually through a web browser.
 The RP communicates with the CSP, though this communication can happen indirectly (through redirects involving the subscriber), directly (through a back-channel connection), or via a packaged information bundle (such as a cryptographically protected and self-contained assertion).

 The subscriber authenticates to the CSP using some form of primary credential, and then that authentication event is asserted to the RP across the network.
 The CSP can also make attribute statements about the subscriber as part of this process.
 These attributes and authentication event information are usually carried to the RP through the use of an assertion (see section 5.).

+The RP communication with the CSP reveals to the CSP where the subscriber is conducting a transaction.
+Communications from multiple RPs allow the CSP to build a profile of subscriber transactions that would not have existed absent federation.
+This aggregation could enable new capabilities for subscriber tracking and use of profile information that do not align with the privacy interests of the subscribers.

+The CSP SHALL not disclose information on subscriber activities with an RP to any party, nor use the information for any purpose other than federated authentication or to comply with law or legal process.
+The CSP SHOULD employ technical measures to provide unlinkability and prevent subscriber activity tracking and profiling.

 ### 4.1.
 Federation Models